 I2C Accessory Port

 The 9-pin I2C port allows the use of our filter wheels with the same interface.
 The power and commands for the filter wheel all come from the camera through this port; there are no other cables or power supplies needed to operate the filter wheel.
-SBIG offers custom 5-position and 8-position filter wheels for the STF-8300 camera.
-Both are thin enough to accept a Nikon lens adapter for shooting filtered images through any Nikon 35mm lens.
-In both cases, automatic exposure sequences may be set in advance for hands off acquisition, or the user may control the filter wheel for each exposure if desired.
+SBIG offers custom 8-position filter wheels for the STF-8300 camera, which are thin enough accept a lens adapter for shooting filtered images through any Nikon or Canon 35 mm lens.
+Automatic exposure sequences may be set in advance for hands off acquisition, or the user may control the filter wheel for each exposure if desired.

 Standard Autoguider Output Port